 Ministerial Direction Relevance Consistency Implications

-1. Employment and Resources
+1. Employment an d Resources

 1.1 Business and Industrial Zones (1) The objectives of this direction are to: (a) encourage employment growth in sustainable locations; (b) protect employment land in business and industrial zones; and (c) support the viability of identified strategic centre Yes Direction 1.1 applies to this application for planning proposal as it seeks to increase FSI and height development standards in a B Mixed Use zone.
 The proposal gives effect the objectives of this direction, since conceplans seek to retain the existing pub use, an provide new employment generators throug the provision of a new café and two new retatenancies.
-The indicative concept proposal wiinclude a non-residential FSR of 1.41:1 which is significantly greater than all other properties in the Bexley North Town Centre.
+The indicative concept proposal winclude a non-residential FSR of 1.41:1 which significantly greater than all other properties in the Bexley North Town Centre.
 In fact, the RLEP 2011 does not contain any blanker provision for minimum non-residential FSR but does dictate site specific provisions.
-The subject site does not contain any minimum non residential FSR requirement and therefore the concept proposal will be a significar improvement of the existing situation or the anticipated by the current planning controls.
+The subject site does not contain any minimum non residential FSR requirement and therefore the concept proposal will be a significant improvement of the existing situation or the anticipated by the current planning controls.
 The proposal also supports the viability of the Bexley North Town Centre, which is identified as a Local Centre in the Eastern City District Plan.
-The application for a Planning Proposal in therefore consistent with Direction 1.1.

 1.2 Rural Zones Not Applicable.

 1.3 Mining, Petroleum production & Extractive Industries Not Applicable.

 1.4 Oyster Aquaculture Not Applicable.

 1.5 Rural Lands Not Applicable.